Stasmo/resume/SimonStaszkiewiczResume.md

 ## Background

-I went to school for networking and systems administration.
-I switched careers to software development
+I went to school for networking and systems administration and worked as a sys admin for 2 years.
+I switched careers to software development and worked as a full-time developer for 6 years.
+As the industry shifted towards DevOps, my experience in operations and software development naturally pulled me towards cloud technologies and DevOps work.
+I've been working with AWS and DevOps practices for 7 years now and I really enjoy it.
+It's like building things with Lego all day.

 ## Languages and Tech